Mark-to-market/Mark-to-market.github.io/collections/_projects/2018-05-19-visualisation-matters.md

 ---
 layout: page
-published: false
+published: true
 title: Visualisation Matters ..
 ---

-Communication is important and, by all measures, a critical aspect in business and life.
+## Communication is important and, by all measures, a critical aspect in business and life.
 It's not always easy to explain ourselves, particularly in complex issues where outcomes coming from multi-factor effects or functions.

 Generally speaking, improvement is bound with mapping and measurement, no matter if this is science, markets or public policy.
 In order to have a reliable measurements we need the right context followed by the appropriate tools.